neurodata/ndstore/docs/sphinx/datamodel.rst

 Our data model for image datasets is composed of the following components:

 * Dataset: containing metadata required to efficiently store, visualize, and analyze data for a set of projects; it effectively defines the dataspace.
 The dataset itself contains no actual data, as the actual data is stored in the channel objects.
+The user does not interact with dataset objects other than to define them.
-* Project: is a database storing a collection of channels
+* Project: is a database storing a collection of channels.
+This object is primarly for backend use.
-* Token: a name for a project, a project can have multiple tokens, each with different permissions (eg, read vs. write)
+* Token: a unique identifier for a project.
+A project can have multiple tokens, each with different permissions (eg, read vs. write).
+This is the object that a user will be interacting with the most.
-* Channel: is a collection of tables, including the actual images, as well as metadata
+* Channel: is where the data is actually stored in a collection of tables, including the actual images and associated metadata.

 To understand the relationship between the above 4 different components of the data model, consider the following example.